tjoyner/ofvioletsandlicorice/chapter15.md

 While Giulio disappeared into the hallway, Daniel saw that there wasn't any bread on the table and again leaning out the window, asked, in a loud voice, "Amalia, where can I find the bread?"

-He heard his voice echoing clearly in the valley, and the voice of Amalia, very near, reply "Look in the cupboard, near the door.
+He heard his voice echoing clearly in the valley, and the voice of Amalia, very near, reply, "Look in the cupboard, near the door.
 There should also be some fresh breadsticks."

 <div style="text-align: center">
 <a href="http://ofvioletsandlicorice.tumblr.com/post/129355307919/of-violets-and-licorice-table-of-contents">Table of Contents</a><br/>